Warblefly/MultimediaTools-mingw-w64/README.md

 * The Python m3u8 module (run "pip install m3u8" from an Administrator prompt)

 Unpack the archive in a convenient directory on your Windows box.
-You will need to set your decompression program to over-write certain directories and files in the termcap directory, because some descriptions use the same letters but in different cases e.g. 'vt100' and 'VT100'.
+You will need to allow Windows Explorer to overwrite certain files where names differ in case alone, because some terminal descriptions use the same letters but in different cases e.g. 'vt100' and 'VT100'.
 Windows cannot distinguish between these two names because its filesystem is case-insensitive.
+I am, of course, working on fixing the build process so these similarly-named files do not disturb your installation.

 A sensible place to unpack everything is C:\Program Files\ffmpeg